0% up to 48 Months on over 110 Brands!

 The Output control is used to fine tune how much level you are sending to your DAW or tape machine after the input is set.
 If you were to drive the input and hit the compressor hard, you would use the output to back down the level so you're not clipping the DAW converters or input to the tape machine.
 If you are gently hitting the compressor, but aren't quite getting enough level to the converter or tape machine, you can use the output for make-up gain.

 The Attack control is used to determine how quickly the compression will engage when the signal passes the threshold.
 For more transparent compression, you will want to use a slow attack, which will allow the softer signals to pass through without engaging the compressor, but catch the loud transients.
-With a slower attack time, you won’t hear the “pumping” effect that often occurs when too much compression is added, which is impossible to remove is printed into your DAW or tape machine.
+With a slower attack time, you won’t hear the “pumping” effect that often occurs when too much compression is added, which is impossible to remove if it is printed into your DAW or tape machine.

 The Release control determines how long the compression will stay engaged after crossing the threshold.
-A fast release will result in the most transparent compression, it will reduce the transient of the incoming source, then quickly go back to zero without effecting the softer portions of the signal.
-A slow release time will ensure that the compression stays engaged through the transient all they way until signal stops coming into the compressor.
+A fast release will result in the most transparent compression, it will reduce the transient of the incoming source, then quickly go back to zero without affecting the softer portions of the signal.
+A slow release time will ensure that the compression stays engaged through the transient all the way until signal stops coming into the compressor.

 If you want something to stay at a consistent level the entire time, a slower release time might be the way to go, although it will drastically change the dynamics of the player.
 The “bread and butter” setting is the most common use on a FET compressor, which is the slowest attack time and the fastest release possible.
 This will ensure that dynamics are preserved in the recording, tame the loudest transients that come through and quickly go back to zero before you notice compression ever happened.